Juan-Jones/earnonlinemoney/content/blog/how-to-monetize-a-website.md

 description: "Learn how to monetize your website & maximize your online revenue using affiliate marketing, advertising, selling digital products, and more."
 image: "images/monetize-a-website.jpg"
 date: 2019-11-04T18:19:25+08:00
-categories: ["monetizing"]
+categories: ["passive income"]
 type: "featured"
 draft: false
 ---

 Monetizing a website is an essential strategy for anyone looking to turn their digital presence into a profitable venture.
-With the internet being a vast marketplace, there are multiple avenues to [generate online revenue]({{< relref "make-money-online" >}}).
+With the internet being a vast marketplace, there are multiple avenues to [generate online revenue]({{< relref "digital-income-ideas" >}}).

 ### 1. Ad Revenue Strategies